-- One to five after school Office Detentions, or one in-school suspension. - If a student is caught cheating (including plagiarism), he or she will initially receive zero credit for the assignment.
-The teacher will give the student the opportunity to authentically complete the assignment, in which case the student will receive a failing grade for the assignment, with a numeric score no less than a 50 and no greater than a 59.
-Additionally, a note will be placed in the student file and the teacher will contact the student's parents to arrange a meeting.
-A numeric score of a zero may be given if a second offense occurs in the same school year. - Loss of school bus transportation privileges for up to the remainder of the school year if the violation occurs on a school bus. - Determination as to whether additional action as noted below is required. - Restitution for any damages, which may include, but is not limited to, community service and/or a letter of apology.
+- Time to Think form - If a student is caught cheating (including plagiarism), he or she will initially receive zero credit for the assignment.
+The teacher will give the student the opportunity to authentically complete the assignment, in which case the student will receive a failing grade for the assignment, with a numeric

+- Loss of school bus transportation privileges for up to the remainder of the school year if the violation occurs on a school bus. - Determination as to whether additional action as noted below is required. - Restitution for any damages, which may include, but is not limited to, community service and/or a letter of apology. - Loss of recess - Lunch Detention